Moe03/mcp-express-adapter/README.md

 - Make sure to apply exress.json() AFTER the app.use MCP middleware
 - Webscokets are not yet tested enough.

-### Why

-- Default way of deploying MCP servers is annoying, this is trying to simplify it for NodeJS applications

 ## Contributors